-The C187 comes standard as a combined 7" full colour display, powerful control device and fully programmable data logger with 250 MB memory (500 optional).
-The anti-reflective, high contrast display is clear and vibrant in direct sunlight.
+The C127 comes standard as a combined 7" full colour display and powerful control device that is readable in direct sunlight.
+With the addition of the Data Logging upgrade it becomes a fully programmable data logger with 120 MB memory (see Display Logger Upgrades).

 Displayed channels, labels and colours are configurable on a diverse set of supplied layouts; alternatively, use Display Creator software to create fully configurable custom layouts.
-The C187 acquires data from devices such as an ECU and displays data channels, warning alarms, lap times, fuel calculations, maths functions and much more.
+The C127 acquires data from devices such as an ECU and displays data channels, warning alarms, lap times, fuel calculations and much more.